alexllama/alexllama.github.io/content/Photography/CardboardCamera/index.md

 description: "Cardboard Camera"
 tags: ["camera", "cardboard", "diy", "magnifying glass"]
 ---
-I don't remember where I got the idea for this, I may have seen a version of this on the internet.
-Regardless, this is basically three cardboard boxes.
-One box is inside the other and can slide in and out for focusing.
-The third box is just a sun shade so you can see the image.
-On the front of the box is the "lens", which is a magnifying glass.
-Inside the sun shade box is a piece of parchment paper.
-The light goes through the magnifying glass and is projected onto the parchment paper.
-The less light in the sun shade box, the better.
-Then just take a cellphone and take a picture of the image on the parchment paper
+This is a modification I made to the [Scanner Camera](/photography/scannercamera) when the scanner and laptop I was using for it died.
+Not wanting to throw it away, I removed the scanner and added a third box.
+The side of the box attached to the camera would hold a piece of parchment paper to act as the "film."
+Then I just take a picture of the image on the paper with my cellphone.
+While not pictured here, I also added a lid for the back with a cutout to hold the cellphone.
+That reduces the amount of ambient light that can get into the box, washing out the image.

 {{< figure src="featured.jpg" caption="The finished product" >}}
 {{< figure src="2023-12-31 18.55.22.jpg" caption="Magnifying glass for a lens" >}}